loris-fab/NWB_converter_PB/README.md

 Conversion to NWB is finished: 100%|██████████| 2/2 [00:03<00:00,  1.77s/it]**************************************************************************
 ```

+For each session, an `.nwb` file named with the session identifier is written under `WDT/` or `No Task/` inside the chosen output directory.
+The script prints a summary and performs NWB validation before final save.

 ## ✍️ Author

 Project developed as part of a student project focused on organizing and converting unpublished neuroscience data into the NWB standard.